DC801/BM-Badge/README.md

 }
 ```

-With MGS Natlang, you can create presets for common dialog settings.
-As a result, the dialogs themselves can be very lightweight, making it effortless to read and write large swaths of them:
+With MGS Natlang, you can create presets for common dialog settings (see above), after which, the dialogs themselves become very lightweight:

 ```
 dialog exampleDialogName {